open-spaced-repetition/fsrs4anki/README.md

 If you are using an older version of Anki, refer to [this tutorial](https://github.com/open-spaced-repetition/fsrs4anki/blob/main/docs/tutorial2.md).

+Note that setting up FSRS is much easier in Anki v23.10 or newer.

 # Add-on Compatibility

 Some add-ons can cause conflicts with FSRS.
 As a general rule of thumb, if an add-on affects a card's intervals, it shouldn't be used with FSRS.